-Where Schroders itself has a conflict of interest with the fund, the client, or the company being voted on, they will follow the voting recommendations of a third party (which will be the supplier of their proxy voting processing and research service).
+If Schroders were to have a conflict of interest with a fund, a client, or a company being voted on, they will follow the voting recommendations of a third party (which will be the supplier of their proxy voting processing and research service).
 If Schroders believes it should override the recommendations of the third party in the interests of the fund/client and vote in a way that may also benefit, or be perceived to benefit, its own interests, then Schroders will obtain the approval of the decision from the Schroders' Global Head of Equities with the rationale of such vote being recorded in writing.
 If the third-party recommendation is unavailable, they will vote as they see is in the interests of the fund.
 If, however, this vote is in a way that might benefit, or be perceived to benefit, Schroders' interests, they will obtain approval and record the rationale in the same way as described above.